Salah856/AWS_WhitePapers_Summary/Blue_Green_Deployments.md

 - The green environment is spun up with its own environment URL.
 - At this time, two environments are up and running, but only the blue environment is serving production traffic.

+##### Use the following procedure to promote the green environment to serve production traffic.

+1. Navigate to the environment's dashboard in the Elastic Beanstalk console.
+2. In the Actions menu, choose Swap Environment URL.

+3. Elastic Beanstalk performs a DNS switch, which typically takes a few minutes.
+4. Once the DNS changes have propagated, you can terminate the blue environment.

+### Clone a Stack in AWS OpsWorks and Update DNS

+-